mexts/init/README.md

 ```
 NAME: project name - exactly like a github repository name
-TITLE: project title
+TITLE: project title | could be none
-DESCRIPTION: a brief of the project
+DESCRIPTION: a brief of the project | could be none
+KEYWORDS: relevant keywords | could be none
 USERNAME: github author username
 ```
 Make sure to change the <b>PACKAGES.json</b> along with the pull request.
 The project must have the following files in the project:

-1. <b>LICENSE:</b> License file could be anything
+1. <b>LICENSE:</b> license file could be anything
-2. <b>README.md:</b> Readme file could be anything. there's no template for README.md files.
+2. <b>README.md:</b> readme file could be anything. there's no template for README.md files.
-3. <b>.mext:</b> Instruction of installing the project.
+3. <b>mext:</b> instruction of installing the project.

 ## mext